qcuaeh/molalignlib/README.md

 ===================

 Run `./build` without arguments to build the program with the highest optimization level.
-The script accepts the following options to change the
+The script accepts the following options:
-defaults:

 &ensp; -slow : Build without optimizations.
 &ensp; -debug : Build with complete checks and debug info.
 &ensp; -recompile : Recompile all source files from scratch.

-The executables will be created in the *bin* directory.
+The program files will be created in the *bin* directory.

 Compile the shared library
 ==========================

 Run `./build-lib` without arguments to compile the shared library with the highest optimization level.
-The script accepts the same options as the *build* script and the libraries will be also created in the *bin* directory.
+This script accepts the same options as the *build* script and the library files will be also created in the *bin* directory.

 Run the program
 ===============